Mizo Revival of 1906: Persecution

 Vanphunga however intensified his persecution with Jones actions.
 When Rowlands made a visit to the village, he was harassed and treated like a bawi.
 Vanphunga used his family connections to persecute the Christians.
 Lalsawma argues that this set a precedent for future persecting chiefs on a doctrine to follow.
 Peter Fraser (missionary) stated that young converts who were caught carrying out confessions were brought to their chiefs and forced to have zû poured down their mouth and beaten.
 Jones himself was nearly forced to consume zû as well.

 The methods of persecution used various.
 Chiefs would try to force Christians to work on their sabbath day, produce zû, disperse Christian gatherings, dispossess the property of Christians, and grant bad jhumming plots.
 More hostile actions included falsified fines, exortion of provisions, beating, forced consumption of zû, pouring of cold water on winter nights and exposing women nude in public.
 Vanphunga expelled Christians from his village, but on order of the government, he was forced to accept them once more.
 He persecuted them again on their return, while many chose to leave, even as the Church urged perseverance.
 Superintendent H.W.G.
-Cole responded to the revival movements controversies by focussing on eocnomic development with secular education and investing in dairy farming and agriculture.
+Cole responded to the revival movements controversies by focussing on economic development with secular education and investing in dairy farming and agriculture.

 Many of the Christians who dispersed to villages spread Christianity as individual agents of the revival in Chanphai, Durtlang and Zemabawk.
 The spread of Christianity to Bunghmun led Chief Hrangvunga to release his bawis, citing that he did it to please Jesus.
 The revival maintained its momentum in 1908 and spread east of Khandaih to Pawlrang.
 The revival experienced stirrings in similar strength to Aizawl in 1906 but was overshadowed by the counter-culture efforts of the promotion of Puma Zai.
 One chief, Rohrenga, ceded land in his village of Zokhawsang to all persecuted Christian Mizos to settle, and it became known as Pathian Veng.

 Revival movements continued in different localities of varying intensity until the Mizo revival of 1913.